 The Satellite Centre recruits National experts depending on available capabilities and budgetary possibilities.
 The presence of National experts on Secondment at the Satellite Centre encourages the exchange of professional experience and knowledge in the field of Imagery Analysis.
 The Satellite Centre benefits from the high level of their knowledge and professional experience.
-National Experts must be nationals of a EU Member State or third States having signed the provisions on the association of third States with the European Union Satellite Centre’s Activities.
+National Experts must be nationals of an EU Member State or third States having signed the provisions on the association of third States with the European Union Satellite Centre’s Activities.

-For open vacancies, candidate should send his/her application to the Centre through the concerned Member States' Permanent Representation in Brussels.
+For open vacancies, the candidate should send his/her application to the Centre through the concerned Member States' Permanent Representation in Brussels.
 Secondment will be effected by an Exchange of Letters between the Director of the Centre and the Permanent Representation of the Member State concerned.
 Please read carefully the eligibility criteria, working conditions and the Rules on the Secondment of National Experts.